 Trumpeter and educator Terell Stafford was also moved by seeing such young musicians entering the jazz world.
 “To walk in yesterday and to see a six-year-old holding a trumpet that’s almost taller than her, almost brought tears to my eyes.
 It was probably the most joy I’ve ever experienced as a musician.
 To see that the music I’ve loved so much, and I’ve tried to express the love and passion that I’ve had for the music — to see it in people that are so young — and not only do they have the joy of playing music, but there’s a passion, and there’s a desire, and there’s feeling, and there’s emotion.
 And you can tell that every student has taken an ample amount of time to listen to the music, and it comes through them.
 It comes through their pores.
 And it affected all of us yesterday.
 I mean, we were all in shock.”

 The tradition of welcoming American jazz veterans to the SAJB continued in a big way when Scott Hamilton made his first journey to Barcelona.
 Hamilton, a tenor sax legend who found himself playing with Benny Goodman’s band as a twenty-something in the mid-1970s, has had an enviable career, recording over 75 albums under his own name, and playing big venues and small with a Who’s Who of the greatest jazz musicians in history.
-These days, he himself is considered one of the all-time greats, and it often comes as a surprise to many new SAJB enthusiasts to see him playing alongside the band of young musicians, as he has done on numerous occasions in the past decade.
+It often comes as a surprise to many new SAJB enthusiasts to see him playing alongside the band of young musicians, as he has done on numerous occasions in the past decade.

 He first took part in the famous showcase for Andrea Motis at the Jamboree Club in June of 2013, followed by his first concert with the entire SAJB, outdoors at the Plaza Reial.